 - Establish communication methods and frequency of contact

 - How often will you meet?
 It can be helpful to agree on a schedule and select placeholder dates from the outset.
-Note: We understand most communication will be conducted virtually this year.
-Once paired with a mentor or mentee, each pair can determine whether they at any point feel comfortable meeting in-person or not as the COVID-19 situation develops.

 Thank you for your interest!
 Please don’t hesitate to reach out to the Mentoring Program Coordinators with any questions.